-CHD X243 (3) Contexts of Adolescent Development (must be taken first semester at FSU as a transfer student)
+CHD 3243 (3) Contexts of Adolescent Development (must be taken first semester at FSU as a transfer student)

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .

-Students must complete at least 52 hours of credit with an adjusted GPA of 2.00 on FSU coursework and at least half the required hours in General Education courses, including all English composition and mathematics, or an A.A.
-Degree, each required pre-requiste completed with required final grade or enrolled in last pre-requiste.
+Students must complete at least 52 hours of credit with at least half the required hours in General Education courses, including all English composition and mathematics, or an A.A.
+Degree, each required pre-requisite completed with required final grade or enrolled in last pre-requisite.

-A grade of B minus or higher must be earned in CHD 2220, STA 2XXX , FAD 2230, CHD3243 and FAD 3343.
-Students are only allowed two attempts in two of the five courses to achieve the required final grade of a B minus.
+A grade of B minus or higher must be earned in CHD 2220, STA 2XXX , FAD 2230 and CHD3243.
+Students are only allowed two attempts in two of the four courses to achieve the required final grade of a B minus.
 If the required B minus is not made in three or more of the courses in the first attempt or the B minus is not made in the second attempt, then the student cannot continue in or enter into the major.
-This takes into consideration any graded attempt at any instituion.
+This takes into consideration any graded attempt at any institution.

-Family and Child Science prerequisite courses (15 hours)
+Family and Child Science Prerequisite Courses: (12 hours)